 Staff and Facilities

-There are three full time music teachers.
-The department also employs highly skilled instrumental teachers mainly from Brent Music Service which is located on site.
+There are three full-time music teachers.
+The department also employs a team of highly skilled instrumental teachers mainly from Brent Music Service which is located on site.
 We offer instrumental lessons on a very wide range of instruments and students who opt for music lessons are regularly entered for ABRSM or Trinity practical and theory examinations.

 The department has three classrooms, each of which is fully equipped with keyboards.
 We also use djembe drums, ukuleles and a samba kit as part of our curriculum lessons.
 The school is fortunate to have a music computer suite and a recording studio which allows students to compose and record their compositions using state of the art technology.